 There is nothing wrong with what these teachers have done.
 However, many errors are merely surface-level symptoms of an underlying misconception.
 Research shows that students struggle because they hold deeper misconceptions about fractions.

-When students hold misconceptions, especially deep misconceptions, you should take advantage of the teaching for conceptual change process.
+When students hold misconceptions, especially deep misconceptions, you should take advantage of the conceptual change process.
 Teaching fractions is an ideal time to use this process.